laneboysrc/rc-light-controller/mk4-tlc5940-lpc812/tools/webusb-programmer/README.md

     - IN endpoint sends data received from Light Controller (Rx on the programmer)

 - Controler interface
+    - We will be using USB control transfers
+        - Type will be set to VENDOR
+        - Request will be set to 72
+        - wValue will contain the command
+        - Commands can return data if necessary (using controlTransferIn)
+            - Note that a command must be either out or in (SET or GET), it is not possible to use the same command with different directions
+    - Commands:
         - OUT/ISP state: low, high, tri-state
         - DUT power: on, off
         - Baudrate
         - LEDs on, off
-    - Do we need feedback on the controller interface?

 - LEDs
     - System power